felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 An app using images should always perform image scaling, rather than relying on other apps to send images with reasonable size.

-HubRise supports various image formats: jpeg, png, gif and bmp.
-We recommend using jpeg for photos, and png for "low entropy" images (text, diagrams, simple drawings, etc).
+HubRise supports the following image formats: JPEG, PNG, WEBP, GIF, and BMP.
+We recommend using JPEG or WEBP for photos, and PNG or WEBP for low entropy images, such as drawings, logos, or text.

 ## Online Ordering Solutions